Keep it Clean for Kids

 Secondhand Smoke is No Joke!

 Secondhand smoke is more than just a drag to be around!
-Each year it causes:
+According to the National Lung Association, each year it causes:

-- It is linked to 2,700 cases of sudden infant death syndrome (SIDS)
+- 430 cases of sudden infant death syndrome (SIDS)

 Free Smoking Cessation Classes and Counseling